Gwx1/Getting-and-Cleaning-Data-Course-Project/CoodBook.md

 * In addition the dataset merges the training and the test-sets (X_Train and X_test) to create one data set.
 * It also assign the ID's of the examined persons and the performed activity to each subject and name the columns.

+### Performed Transformations
+* columnbind labels to the values of the Testsubjects
+* columnbind labels to the values of the Trainsubjects
+* rowbind the ID's (subject_test and subject_train)
+* rowbind the labels and values of the Testsubjects with the labels and values of the Trainsubjects
+* columnbind the ID's with the rowbinded labels and values of testsubjects and trainsubjects to create one dataset
+* rename the colnames of the previous dataset to "ID" (subject-number), "Act" (Activity) and the names from the "features.txt"-file
+* extract only the variables/columnnames "ID", "Act" and variables with the keywords "mean()" and "std()" and form a new dataset
+* revalue the activity-values (1,2,...) to the empirical values (WALKING, WALKING_UPSTAIRS,...)
+* Summarise each variable with the mean grouped by "ID" and "Act"
+* rename the colnames of the aggregated variables (Avarage_{Old_Var}

+### Sources

+<b><p>[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012</b></p>